 Rurikoin Temple is famous for the iconic scenery which can is found at the second floor of the Shoin building, displaying colourful autumn leaves from the open window.
 There is a large lacquered black table in the room which works as a mirror and reflects the autumn leaves scenery and creates a breathtaking scenery.
 This view of the reflected leaves is called “Yuka Momiji” (Yuka means floor and Momiji means maple (leaves) in Japanese), and this picturesque autumn scenery at Rurikoin Temple has become hugely famous across the world through the social media recently, and attracts even larger number of visitors every year.

-In 2019 autumn, Rurikoin Temple will be open from 1 October to 10 December (10:00~17:00), and the entrance fee is 2,000 yen.
+For autumn leaves viewing, Rurikoin Temple is open from 1 October to 10 December (10:00~17:00), and the entrance fee is 2,000 yen.
 As I mentioned earlier, Rurikoin Temple is a very popular place for autumn leaves viewing in Kyoto, so if you wish to avoid crowds, it’s recommended to visit there off the peak season or get there early morning and queue up before the temple opens.
 The midday during the peak season (from mid to late November) could be the busiest period which you may need to wait up to 2 hours.

 -Ruriko-in Temple (瑠璃光院)